arangodb/spring-boot-starter/demo/README.md

 };
 ```

-In the newly created `RelationsRunner` we inject `CharacterRepository` and `ChildOfRepository` and built our relations.
+In the newly created `RelationsRunner`, we inject `CharacterRepository` and `ChildOfRepository` and built our relations.
-First we have to save some characters because we removed most of them within the previous chapter of this demo.
-To do so
+First, we have to save some characters because we removed most of them within the previous chapter of this demo.
+To do so,
 we use the static `createCharacter()` method from our `CrudRunner`.
-After we have successfully persisted our characters
+After we have successfully persisted our characters,
 we want to save some relationships with our edge entity `ChildOf`.
 Because `ChildOf` requires instances of `Character`
-with `id` field set from the database we first have to find them in our `CharacterRepository`.
+with the `id` field set from the database, we first have to find them in our `CharacterRepository`.
 To ensure we find the
-correct `Character` we use the derived query method `findByNameAndSurename(String, String)` which gives us one
+correct `Character`, we use the derived query method `findByNameAndSurename(String, String)` that gives us one
 specific `Character`.
 Then we create instances of `ChildOf` and save them through `ChildOfRepository`.

 ```java